 Big Car Collaborative artists work every day with neighbors to support a stronger community on the south side of Indianapolis from our home base, Tube Factory.
 And we know from experience that one of the best ways to bring people together is with food and drink.
 That’s why we’re boosting our offerings at Tube with a new coffee shop as a “third space” for people to gather.

 With Normal Coffee, we’ll further expand the space’s role in the community as a location for spontaneous interaction between neighbors who bump into each other as they stop in for a cup of morning joe.
-Currently, the Garfield Park and Bean Creek neighborhoods adjacent to Tube Factory lack this kind of local “third space” with regular hours for meeting friends and connecting with each other.
+Currently, the Garfield Park and Bean Creek neighborhoods adjacent to Tube Factory lack this kind of local spot with regular hours for meeting friends and connecting with each other.
+Adding Normal Coffee brings additional opportunities for people to connect as evidence shows that these kinds of spaces are vital to breaking down barriers that lead to social isolation.

+With Normal Coffee, we will further expand Tube Factory’s role in the community as a location for spontaneous interaction between neighbors who bump into each other as they stop in for a cup of morning joe.
 Adding Normal Coffee will bring additional opportunities for people to connect as evidence shows that these kinds of spaces are vital to breaking down barriers that lead to social isolation.

 “The Garfield Park neighbors are overjoyed with the opening of Normal Coffee at the Tube,” says Cheryl Dillenback, past president of the Garfield Park Neighborhood Association.
 “This neighborhood has asked for a near-by coffee shop for many years, and after many disappointments, finally have one!
 The Tube is such a central location for community events, neighborhood meetings, and city meetings.
 We appreciate the new opening.”